 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages and provinces increased during the recent fourth wave, but the levels did not exceed that of the previous third wave.
-In the last few weeks, there has been a slight increase in respiratory admissions in all provinces with Eastern Cape having the highest, while COVID-19 admissions are declining.
-Among children aged <5 years, respiratory hospitalizations began to increase prior to the onset of the fourth wave (possibly in part related to the circulation of non-COVID-19 respiratory viruses) reaching levels similar to previous waves and have continued to increase.
-Among individuals aged 5-19 years, respiratory hospitalizations have continued to increase similar to trends among children <5 years.
-Among individuals aged ≥20 years respiratory and COVID-19 admissions increased reaching levels lower than in previous waves then decreasing, with increases seen in recent weeks.
+In the last few weeks, there have been increases in respiratory admissions in all provinces, while COVID-19 admissions remain low.
+Among children aged <5 years, respiratory hospitalizations began to increase prior to the onset of the fourth wave (possibly in part related to the circulation of non-COVID-19 respiratory viruses) reaching levels similar to previous waves and have continued to increase surpassing levels recorded pre-COVID.
+Among individuals aged 5-19 years, respiratory hospitalizations have continued to increase similar to trends among children <5 years but not to the same scale.
+Among individuals aged ≥20 years respiratory and COVID-19 admissions increased reaching levels lower than in previous waves then decreasing, with small increases seen in recent weeks.